 Since this is a podcast on the history of Christianity rather than Islam, I’ll be brief in this review of the new religion that moved the Arabs out of their peninsula during the 7th C.

-While there’s much talk today about Islam’s place with Judaism & Christianity as a monotheistic religion, a little research reveals Muhammad really only elevated 1 of the Arab’s gods over the others – that is Il-Allah, or as it is known today – Allah.
-Allah was the moon god & patron deity of Muhammad’s Quraysh tribe.
-The enduring proof of this is the symbol of the crescent moon that adorns the top of every Muslim mosque & minaret & is the universal symbol of Islam.
+While there’s much talk today about Islam’s place with Judaism and Christianity as a monotheistic religion, a little research reveals Muhammad really only elevated one of the Arab’s gods over the others – that is Il-Allah, or as it is known today – Allah.
+Allah was the moon god and patron deity of Muhammad’s Quraysh tribe.
+The enduring proof of this is the symbol of the crescent moon that adorns the top of every Muslim mosque and minaret and is the universal symbol of Islam.

-Muhammad’s new religion included elements of both Judaism & Christianity because he hoped to include both groups in his new movement.
+Muhammad’s new religion included elements of both Judaism and Christianity because he hoped to include both groups in his new movement.
 The Jews refused his efforts while several Christians joined the new movement.
 It’s understandable why.
 The church Muhammad was familiar with was one that had been co-opted by Arab superstition.
 It hardly resembled Biblical Christianity.
 It was ripe pickings for the emergent faith.
 When Islam later ran into more orthodox Christian communities, they refused the new faith.
-Muhammad was incensed at the Jews & Christians refusal to join, so they became the object of his wrath.
+Muhammad was incensed at the Jews and Christians refusal to join, so they became the object of his wrath.

-Part of Muhammad’s genius was that he sanctified the Arabic penchant for war by uniting the tribes & sending them on the mission of taking Islam to the rest of the world thru the power of the sword.
+Part of Muhammad’s genius was that he sanctified the Arabic penchant for war by uniting the tribes and sending them on the mission of taking Islam to the rest of the world thru the power of the sword.
 Loot was made over as a religious bonus, evidence of divine favor.

-Then, in one of the great reversals of history, the Emperor Heraclius rallied the Eastern Empire & launched a Holy War to reclaim the lands lost to the Persians.
-They retook Syria, Palestine, Egypt & invaded deep into Persia.
-You can well imagine what all this war did politically, environmentally & economically to the region.
+Then, in one of the great reversals of history, Emperor Heraclius rallied the Eastern Empire and launched a Holy War to reclaim the lands lost to the Persians.
+They retook Syria, Palestine, Egypt and invaded deep into Persia.
+You can well imagine what all this war did politically, environmentally and economically to the region.
 It left it exhausted.
 Like a body whose defenses are down, the Eastern Empire was ripe for a new invasion.
 And look; Oh goodie à Here come the Arabs swinging their scimitars.
 The Arab advance was nothing less than spectacular.

 They conquered Carthage in 697, the center of Byzantine might in North Africa.
-Then in 715, they hopped the Straits of Gibraltar & landed in Spain, bringing the Visigothic rule there to an end.
-They then crossed the Pyrenees & laid claim to Southwestern Gaul.
+Then in 715, they hopped the Straits of Gibraltar and landed in Spain, bringing the Visigothic rule there to an end.
+They then crossed the Pyrenees and laid claim to Southwestern Gaul.
 It wasn’t ill the Battle of Tours in 732 that the Franks under Charles Martel were able to put a halt to the Muslim advance.
 That also marks the beginning of the ever so slow roll-back of Muslim domination in the Iberian Peninsula.

 But what territory Islam lost in the far western reach of their holdings was made up for by their advances in the East.
-During the 8th C, they reached into the Punjab in India and deep into Central Asia.
+During the 8th C, they reached into Punjab in India and deep into Central Asia.

 The major islands of the Mediterranean became coins that flipped from Byzantine to Muslim, then back again.
-The Muslims even managed to settle a couple colonies on the coast of Italy.
+The Muslims even managed to settle a couple of colonies on the coast of Italy.
 They raided Rome.

 These conquests tapered off as the old tendency toward animosity between the Arabic tribes returned.
-The thing that had united them – Islam, became one more thing to fight over.
+The thing that had united them, Islam, became one more thing to fight over.
 The main point of contention was over who was supposed to lead the Umma – the Muslim community.
-Islam fractured into different camps who turned their scimitars on each other – and the rest of the world breathed a collective sigh of relief.
+Islam fractured into different camps who turned their scimitars on each other, and the rest of the world breathed a collective sigh of relief.

 The Church in those lands that now lay under the Crescent moon suffered.
-Islam was supposed to hold a certain respect for what they called “The People of the Book” – meaning Christians & Jews.
-Moses & Jesus were considered great prophets in Islam.
-While pagans had to convert to Islam, Christians & Jews were allowed to continue in their faith, as long as they paid a penalty tax.
+Islam was supposed to hold a certain respect for what they called “The People of the Book” – meaning Christians and Jews.
+Moses and Jesus were considered great prophets in Islam.
+While pagans had to convert to Islam, Christians and Jews were allowed to continue in their faith, as long as they paid a penalty tax.
 The treatment of Christians varied widely across Muslims lands.
 Their fate was determined by the intensity of the rulers’ faith and adherence to Islam.
 This was largely due to the conflicting instructions found in the Koran about how to treat people of other faiths.

 As many had converted to the newly emergent Christianity under the auspices of Constantine in the early 4th Century, now many converted to Islam under the caliphates in the 7th.

 Along with the restrictions placed on those Christians who refused to convert to Islam was added a practice the Muslims picked up from the Zoroastrian rulers of Persia.
-They required Christians to wear a distinctive badge & prohibited them from serving in the army.
+They required Christians to wear a distinctive badge and prohibited them from serving in the army.
 That was probably for the best since the army was used specifically to spread the Faith by the sword – the Muslim practice of jihad.
-But being banned from the military, meant they were prohibited the use of arms, and forced to wear distinctive clothing meant easy identification for those hostile elements among the Muslims who saw the presence of Christians as contrary to the will of Allah.
-Christians became targets of public shame & often, violence.
+But being banned from the military meant they were prohibited the use of arms, and forced to wear distinctive clothing meant easy identification for those hostile elements who saw the presence of Christians as contrary to the will of Allah.
+Christians became targets of public shame and often, violence.
 Since conversions FROM Islam were punishable by death, while conversion TO Islam was rewarded, even in the most lenient realms under the banner of Crescent Moon, the church experienced a steady decline.

 As Islam settled in and became the dominant cultural force throughout its domains, most of the Christian communities that remained became tradition-bound.
 They reacted strongly against any innovations, fearing they were dangerous deviations from the Faith they’d held to so tenaciously in spite of persecution.
 Another reason they rejected change was for fear it might lead to success and the church would grow.
 Growth meant the Muslim authorities paying closer attention, and that was something they wanted to avoid at all costs.
-For that reason, to this day the Church in Muslim lands tends to be archaic & bound to traditions practiced for hundreds of years.
+For that reason, to this day the Church in Muslim lands tends to be archaic and bound to traditions practiced for hundreds of years.